 30-31 March 2017, SydneyAn ADLT network meeting was at the University of Technology Sydney on 30th and 31st March 2017.
 Download the program here.

-31 August 2016, HobartThe last meeting of the ADLT network was on 31st August 2016 in Hobart, immediately prior to the DASSH conference and AGM.
+31 August 2016, HobartThe ADLT network met on 31st August 2016 in Hobart, immediately prior to the DASSH conference and AGM.
 Download the agenda here.

 23 September 2015, AdelaideThe ADLT network met on 23rd September 2015 in Adelaide, immediately prior to the DASSH conference.
 Download the meeting's program here.

 12-13 March 2015, Melbourne45 members of the network met on 12 and 13 March at Deakin University to discuss the BA in Australia and New Zealand.
 The meeting agenda can be downloaded here.
 For a short report on the meeting outcomes, click here.
 For Deanne Gannaway's presentation on the Overview of the BA: major changes, trends, issues, click here to sign in and download.

 17 September 2014, BrisbaneThe Associate Deans (Learning and Teaching) network met on 17th September at the UQ Business School in Brisbane, immediately prior to the DASSH conference.
 The ADLT meeting agenda can be downloaded here.

 18-20 September 2013, SydneyHosted by Macquarie University, the network had a pre-conference meeting day on the 18 September and also met during the 2013 DASSH Conference.